jsommers/switchyard/examples/exercises/router/router3.rst

 Mininet ("live") testing
 ------------------------

-Once the Switchyard tests pass, you can test your router in Mininet.
-There is a start_mininet.py script in the project git repo for building the following network topology:
+Once the Switchyard tests pass, you should test your router in Mininet.
+There is a ``start_mininet.py`` script available for building the following network topology:

 .. image:: router2_topology.png